When Access Disappears

 I just watched as she stood, slowly, like her bones had grown heavy all at once.
 She gripped the banister with her left hand—the steadier one—and climbed, step by step, until the house went still again.

+When I opened the letter, it no longer felt new; it felt familiar, like grief does when you’ve lived with it long enough.
 It still said the same thing: she left because she didn’t want to be seen like this.
-That letting me watch her unravel felt more dangerous than disappearing altogether.
+Letting me watch her unravel felt more dangerous than disappearing altogether.

 When she came back down, she moved slowly, her body heavy with fatigue.
 I was making eggs.
 Neither of us had eaten much earlier.
 She sat at the table, her hands trembling.
 We ate in silence.
 The space between us stretched.